resbaz/nectar-cloud-lessons/README.md

 * Each student will need a laptop with wifi access.
 * The room must allow students to connect to the Internet via wifi.
 * Each student on the course must have an AAF logon.
-* The Windows users will need to install [Babun](Resources/Babun.md) (5 minutes.
-Perhaps they can do this on the day?)
 * Each person must have an allocation on the Research Cloud that they can use.

 For those that have expired trial projects we can: